Chaithra-Git/SQL_Training_By_ME/README.md

 ## 👩‍🏫 Instructor
-This bootcamp is conducted at Numpy Ninja by myself (a Developer & Data engineer with hands-on experience in SQL, C#, Python and data analytics).
+This bootcamp is conducted at Numpy Ninja by Myself (a Developer & Data engineer with hands-on experience in SQL, C#, Python and data analytics).

+## 🎓 About the Bootcamp

+This SQL Bootcamp was a **10-day online training session** where I have  covered everything from SQL basics to advanced concepts.
+Participants learned SQL through interactive exercises, real-world sample data, and practical queries.
+The training was structured to provide both theoretical knowledge and hands-on practice to ensure a deep understanding of the language.

+🔊 **Please note**: The **audio recordings** of the sessions are **not included** in this GitHub repository.
+This repository contains only the **SQL scripts**, **sample databases**, and **exercises** to follow along.

 ## 💾 Sample Databases